emidombek/darkwood/docs/README.md

  - All pages (index.html and game.html) passed the W3C HTML validator with no warnings or errors.
  - CSS file (style.css) passed the W3C CSS Validator/Jigsaw with no errors and 2 warnings.
- - No errors or bugs found in jshint for both js files (script.js and graphics.js), script.js had 73 warning related to the use of let, const,arrow functions and template literal syntax, graphics.js had 9 warnings related to the use of let,class and the arrow function.
-Warnings were all realted to this syntax not being read by older browsers.
+ - No errors or bugs found in jshint for both js files (script.js and graphics.js), script.js had 73 warning related to the use of let, const, arrow functions and template literal syntax, graphics.js had 9 warnings related to the use of let,class and the arrow function.
+Warnings were all related to this syntax not being read by older browsers.

  <details>
  <summary>Click here to view warnings received for CSS in the W3C Validator & Warnings + the Warnings received in jshint for Javascript flies</summary>